-For example, a study conducted at BJC Health care system hospitals analyzed 10-years of aggregate data on vaccination coverage of HCP (defined as hospital employees) and found that progressive voluntary interventions implemented over several years were not sufficient to reach the hospital system's target vaccination rate of 80% [43].
-More generally, voluntary "opt-in" programs have not been successful as an approach to achieve and sustain high

-37 influenza vaccination coverage worldwide among health care organizations [45].
-The
+For example, a study conducted at BJC HealthCare hospitals analyzed 10-years of aggregate data on vaccination coverage of HCP (defined as hospital employees) and found that progressive voluntary interventions implemented over several years were not sufficient to reach the hospital system's target vaccination rate of 80% [43].
+More generally, voluntary "opt-in" programs have not been successful as an approach to achieve and sustain high influenza vaccination coverage worldwide among health care organizations [45].
+The Healthy People 2020 objective for influenza vaccination coverage of HCP, and its inclusion in proposed Joint Commission hospital accreditation requirements, may result in additional efforts to increase uptake [44].